OLUWAMUYIWA/odor/hows/spec.md

 - The filename ends with `.torrent` extension.

 ### Contents of the MetaInfo
+The file contains teo major items, and some optional ones
 - **info**: a dictionary. it describes the files in the torrent.
 Two types: single file-types and directory-type
 - **announce**: a string representing the address url of the tracker
 - creation-date